 Q: What if the defendant doesn’t show up in court?

-A: If the defendant doesn’t show up for the hearing, you may ask the judge for a default judgment.
-This means the judge may decide the
+A: If the defendant doesn’t show up for the hearing, you may ask the justice for a default judgment.
+This means the justice may decide the case in your favor, provided they are satisfied with the evidence you present.